 I also offer photo tours of Hawaii from 1/2 day to 3 days (Big Island) with instruction and critiques for $450/day, or just the tour for $300 a day (tours can be shared as well).
 Please call or e-mail for availability at (808) 328-2162, or firstname.lastname@example.org

 If you also stay at my vacation rental, www.tropicalhideawayhawaii.com, I can offer a discounted package deal with a tour or private session.
 Please call or e-mail for availability at (808) 328-2162, or email me at email@example.com.

-I have almost finished a 28 minute DVD about humpback whales, to be available in the Winter, 2012-13.
-Whale Journey is an experiential and poetic film about humpback whales, with stunning underwater footage from Tonga that includes whales initiating contact with people.
+I have finished a 28 minute DVD about humpback whales, which is available now.
+Whale Journey: Connecting with the Humpback Whales is an experiential and evocative film about humpback whales, with stunning underwater footage from Tonga that includes whales initiating contact with people.
 It sheds light on who these magnificent beings are--their vast intelligence, and their importance in the planet’s ecosystem.
 It contains informative quotes from scientists about the whales, interspersed with video footage and slides, plus a memorable sound track of originally composed music.

 www.kathleentcarr.com website has more new photographs

 I have another website that showcases more of my photography galleries and images, including underwater whales and dolphins and new and different infrared work.
 For a while now

 with my digital